 It's no wonder hordes of guests watch the Colorblast show.
 With rousing fireworks, a synchronized soundtrack, and shout-outs to Buffalo, Canada, and the U.S.A., the clever 30-minute show is engaging and a great way to end a day at the park.

 Darien Lake was part of the Six Flags chain of amusement parks.
 It sold the New York park in 2006.
-It is now operated by an independent company, although in May 2018, Six Flags announced that it was in negotiations to purchase the operating rights.
-Darien Lake may become a Six Flags park again.
+It was operated by an independent company until May 2018, when Six Flags announced that it purchased the operating rights.
+Darien Lake is once again a Six Flags park.

 The Park's Rides

 The MotoCoaster (which used to be themed to Orange County Choppers MotoCoaster is a fun, launched coaster that blasts riders from 0 to 30 mph in mere seconds.
 Darien Lake’s other coasters are less noteworthy.
 The Predator is a sharp-looking woodie that delivers a rough ride—and not rough in a good way.
 The suspended looping Mind Eraser and the shuttle Boomerang Coast-to-Coaster are off-the-shelf rides found at many parks (some even carry the same names).
 Viper is an older looping coaster that hasn’t aged all that well.

 Other rides include the 185-foot-tall Blast Off drop tower; The Giant Wheel, a circa-1959, 165-foot tall Ferris wheel; the splashdown ride, Shipwreck Falls; the Grizzly Run river raft ride, and the usual assortment of whirl-and-hurl flat rides.